-3. Since August 2017, Fonterra has recycled 426,960 kg of milk bottles straight from the factory or collected from our customers, like Sky Cafe, Z Petrol Stations and Middlemore Hospital.
+- Since August 2017, Fonterra has recycled 426,960 kg of milk bottles straight from the factory or collected from our customers, like Sky Cafe, BP petrol stations and Middlemore Hospital.
 This is the equivalent weight of 593 cows!

 Now for the recycling tips:

-5. Before recycling packaging it’s always worth asking the question, is there another use for the packaging?
-There are loads of awesome ideas out there for reusing milk bottles, some of our favourites include pricking holes in the bottle cap and reusing the water bottle as a makeshift watering can for the garden.
+- Before recycling packaging it’s always worth asking the question, is there another use for the packaging?
+There are loads of awesome ideas out there for reusing milk bottles, one of our favourites is pricking holes in the bottle cap and reusing the water bottle as a makeshift watering can for the garden.
 Not only does this mean you are reusing your milk bottle, it means your limiting the amount of water used on your garden instead of using a hose.